writethedocs/www/docs/conference/general-admission-and-venue.rst

 Announcing Venue, General Ticket Sales, Additional Sponsors
 =====================================================

-Lots of things have been happening on the Write the Docs front lately.
-Things have been coming together nicely for the conference, and we have some exciting announcements today.
+Many new developments have occurred on the Write the Docs front lately.
+Details have coalesced nicely for the conference, and we have some exciting announcements today.

 Venue
 -----

-We looked long and hard to find a fitting venue for the inaugural Write the Docs conference.
-So, we are very excited to be holding it in the `Mission Theater`_ in Portland, Oregon.
-With roots as a Swedish Evangelical Mission and Longshoreman's Union, it is a wonderful building with a lot of history.
+We searched far and wide to find a fitting venue for the inaugural Write the Docs.
+We are thrilled to hold the conference in the `Mission Theater`_ in Portland, Oregon.
+With roots as a Swedish Evangelical Mission and Longshoreman’s Union, it is a wonderful building with a rich history.

 .. image:: /img/mission-outside.jpg
    :width: 400 px

-The building, listed in the National Register of Historic Places, was dedicated by the Swedish Evangelical Mission Covenant Church of Portland on February 18, 1912.
-It has long been a cornerstone of many communities, and has served them well.
-We think that it will be a fitting home for our community of documentarians, though only for a few days.
+Listed in the National Register of Historic Places, this building was dedicated by the Swedish Evangelical Mission Covenant Church of Portland on February 18, 1912.
+It has long been an important hub for communities, and we believe that it will be a fitting home for our new community of documentarians.

 There is also a :doc:`venue page <venue>`, which has more photos and information.